How to Deploy a Local LLM Server with LLMServer 2026

 return handle_internal_error(e)

-Prompt injection is a common security risk in LLMs where attackers can manipulate input to generate harmful outputs.
-Implementing strict validation and sanitization of user inputs is essential.
+Prompt injection is a significant security risk in LLMs, where attackers craft inputs that manipulate the model to generate harmful or unintended outputs.
+Implementing strict validation and sanitization is essential:

 def preprocess(input_text):